teqfw/dem/README.md

 ## Entity

-`.dat` nodes contain all information that is needed for table creation.
+`.dat` node of a branch contains all information that is needed for table creation.
 Only branches with `.dat` node are converted into tables:

     {
       "DEM": {